appserver-io/appserver/get-started/psrs.md

 ---
 layout: default
-title: PSR's
+title: PSRs
 group: Get Started
 position: 90
 permalink: /get-started/psrs.html
 ---

-#<i class="fa fa-file-text-o"></i> PSR's
+#<i class="fa fa-file-text-o"></i> PSRs
 ***

-During the last years, [PHP-FIG](http://http://www.php-fig.org) has been established as the group that takes care about `PSR's`. `PSR` stands for `PHP Standard Recommendation`.
+During the last years, [PHP-FIG](http://http://www.php-fig.org) has been established as the group that takes care about `PSRs`. `PSR` stands for `PHP Standard Recommendation`.
 Since they started with [PSR-0](http://www.php-fig.org/psr/psr-0) many things in the PHP ecosystem turn to the better, we think!
 So, with our `PSR's` we don't want to replace `PHP-FIG` nor getting in conflict with them. `appserver.io` is **NO** framwework per definition, but a infrastructure solution and a new player in the PHP ecosystem that provides functionality that has **NOT** been available yet or has partially been covered by webservers like [nginx](http://nginx.org) or [Apache](http://apache.org).

-## Intention for us to write own `PSR's`
+## Intention for us to write own `PSRs`
 ***

-The intention behind our `PSR's` is, to give Admins, DevOps, Solution Providers, Developers and all other contributors of `appserver.io` a public, stable and easy to access API they can implement their applications and components against.
+The intention behind our `PSRs` is, to give Admins, DevOps, Solution Providers, Developers and all other contributors of `appserver.io` a public, stable and easy to access API they can implement their applications and components against.

-With version 1.0.0 we will provide the following, application and server specifc, `PSR's`
+With version 1.0.0 we will provide the following, application and server specifc, `PSRs`

-### Application specific `PSR's`
+### Application specific `PSRs`

-Applications specific `PSR's` describe all interfaces a developers needs to build an application that runs on `appserver.io` and uses `Server-Side component types` like `Servlets`, `Session` or `Message Driven` beans.
+Applications specific `PSRs` describe all interfaces a developers needs to build an application that runs on `appserver.io` and uses `Server-Side component types` like `Servlets`, `Session` or `Message Driven` beans.

 * [servlet](https://github.com/appserver-io-psr/servlet)
 * [epb](https://github.com/appserver-io-psr/epb)